 Will this encourage users to add the missing content?

 When I started, there were 6,633 pages in the CMS and 2,833 of them did not have meta tag descriptions.
 Three weeks later there were 6,817 pages in the CMS with 2792 of them missing meta tags.
 The increase in pages is because we are actively converting sites into the CMS right now.
-I’ll take a little over 3% decrease in missing meta tags!

 The next step would be to inform the end user of other quality control improvements for the page.
 What would happen if the user was prompted with the number of broken links on the page automatically?